gear-foundation/academy/docs/02-basic/03-additional-features/metadata.md

 ## Generate metadata

-To generate metadata, the following `build.rs` file in the root of your project folder is required:
+To generate metadata, the following `build.rs` file in the root of the project folder is required:

 ```rust
 // build.rs